sofyansitorus/WooGrabExpress/README.txt

 Please note that this plugin is not using official Grab Indonesia API.
 This plugin just estimate the distance matrix using using Google Maps Distance Matrix API and then calculating the cost using the rates defined in the settings.

+This plugin require Google Maps Distance Matrix API Services enabled in your Google Console.
+[Click here](https://developers.google.com/maps/documentation/distance-matrix/get-api-key) to get API Key and to enable the services.

 = Features =

 * Automatically split shipping for multiple items into several drivers if the package size exceeded package weight and dimensions limitation.